 - This crystalline solid is also used as a sweetener or a taste enhancer.
 Some food supplements and various protein-containing drinks have glycine.

 - Certain formulations of the drug include glycine, which helps in improving gastric absorption.

 - This acts as a buffering agent in analgesics, antacids, antiperspirants, cosmetics, toiletries, etc.

-- It acts like an intermediate in the process of manufacturing of different chemical products and also used in manufacturing herbicide glyphosate.
+- It acts as an intermediate in the process of manufacturing different chemical products and is also used in manufacturing herbicide glyphosate.